Knowledge-Wisdom-Understanding/Auto-Recon/README.md

 The -geometry will be at the bottom.
 Then proceed to edit auto-recon.sh as needed.
 Currently new terminal windows open up at a zoom-level of 0.9
 If you notice a bug or have a feature request.
 Please submit an issue.
 Thanks!
+Also, gobuster is now using the version 3 syntax, if gobuster fails, you need to upgrade gobuster with apt or from source